Meet us

 About us

-A Different View started around a kitchen table over 20 years ago.
-Two strangers became the best of friends and built a consultancy with energy and enthusiasm that we like to think adds a fair bit to the sectors we work in.
+A Different View started around a kitchen table over 25 years ago.
+Two strangers became the best of friends and built a consultancy with energy and enthusiasm.
+Our goal?
+To support organisations that enrich all our lives to re-imagine, design new concepts and discover new futures.

 Over the years it’s been our pleasure to support some of the most recognisable cultural institutions and conservation charities in the world and as you wander around our website you’ll find many inspiring projects and stories.
 They certainly make us believe that with creative thinking and an open mind, anything is possible.